 There should be a certain level of interpretation, and they should never represent the final building, (that’s a whole different type of architectural model), but show a piece of it .

-Concept models can be used to express any number of your projects elements and/or features, the direction you choose to go down is really dependant on where your concept is being derived from.
+Concept models can be used to express any number of your projects elements and/or features, the direction you choose to go down is really dependent on where your concept is being derived from.

 However in many cases it’s just about picking one and running with it, and then choosing another, and then another.